The Complete Guide to using Nature-throid: Dosing + Weight loss & More

 To explain this effect further I've elaborated on the combination of hormone imbalances that occur in hypothyroid states which contribute to thyroid weight gain.

-Having said that some patients will experience some weight loss while switching medication.
+Having said that, some patients will experience some weight loss after switching medication.

-Patients more likely to experience weight loss usually are patients who don't have problems with T4 to T3 conversion or who have relatively low reverse T3 levels.
+Patients more likely to experience this weight loss usually are those who don't have problems with T4 to T3 conversion or who have relatively low reverse T3 levels.

-But the magical weight loss you are looking for may not occur unless you also address other factors such as hormone imbalances, damage to your metabolism, your diet and so on.
+But the weight loss you are most likely looking for may not occur unless you also address other factors such as hormone imbalances, damage to your metabolism, your diet and so on.

-While many patients stand to benefit considerably from switching to naturethroid (or other forms of NDT), unfortunately it can be difficult to get.
+While many patients stand to benefit considerably from switching to Nature-throid (or other forms of NDT), unfortunately, it can be difficult to obtain, especially from conventional physicians.

-Most Endocrinologists and Primary care providers are not comfortable prescribing Natural Desiccated thyroid or Naturethroid.
+Most Endocrinologists and Primary care providers are not comfortable prescribing Natural Desiccated thyroid or any medication which contains LT3.

-In addition they also erroneously think that NDT results in unstable thyroid levels and concentrations throughout the day and that the exact dosages of T4 and T3 in each grain of NDT are not standardized.
+In addition, they also erroneously think that NDT results in unstable thyroid levels and concentrations throughout the day and that the exact dosages of T4 and T3 in each grain of NDT are not standardized.

-The current standard of care and treatment paradigm within the insurance model is to treat hypothyroidism (and hashimoto's) with T4 only thyroid medication and base dosing off of the TSH.
+The current standard of care and treatment paradigm within the insurance model is to treat hypothyroidism with T4 only thyroid medication and base dosing off of the TSH.

 Finding this kind of physician to help you may be difficult but is certainly worth the wait.

 Managing your thyroid is very complex and involves multiple hormone systems, so figuring this out on your own may be possible but will take a considerable amount of time.

 Consider these resources to help find someone who may be able to help you further:

-Compared to other forms of Natural Desiccated thyroid Naturethroid is very reasonably priced as you can see below:
+Compared to other forms of Natural Desiccated thyroid, Nature-throid is reasonably priced as you can see from the chart below:

 Goodrx.com will provide you with a coupon you can use to take to your pharmacy to get a cash "discount" on medications (including other prescription medications you may be taking).

 You will then be brought to this screen which will show you where the medication is cheapest and how to get your coupon for the discount:

-You can even use goodrx for other medications (including armour thyroid, levothyroxine, etc.).
+You can even use Goodrx.com for other medications (including Armour thyroid, levothyroxine, etc.).